aurabx/jmix-rs/README.md

 ## License

-This project matches the licensing of the original PHP implementation.
+This project is licenced under the Apache 2.0 Licence.